 What differentiates Micromax from others domestic or Chinese players is the connect, it has created with its brand through innovation in product, strong promotion and right mix of distribution and pricing.

-With a good spend on communication and value for money products designed for the consumers keeping price constraint in mind and with good distribution, Brand Micromax has been true to its tag line “Expect the Unexpected”.Posted: 26th February 2013 in Brand Story by Mohit B. Jailkhani
+With a good spend on communication and value for money products designed for the consumers keeping price constraint in mind and with good distribution, Brand Micromax has been true to its tag line “Expect the Unexpected”.Posted: 26th February 2013 in Brand Story by Reetesh Singh

-Tags: advertising, brand, Brand Management, Brand Perception, brand Promise, branding, celebrity, communication, creative, marketing, strategy
+Tags: advertising, brand, Brand Management, Brand Perception, brand Promise, branding, celebrity, communication, creative, Insights, marketing, strategy